 Our farmers are a crucial part of our economic, environmental and social footprint.
 Firm in this belief, Godfrey Phillips India is working with many farmers across Vinukonda region,Andhra to promote and establish sustainable tobacco farming.

-There are 7 principles of the ALP code that help us achieve the safe and fair working environment for all-
+The following 7 principles of the ALP Code help us achieve a safe and fair working environment for all:

 - Child Labor: There is no employment or recruitment of child labor.
 The minimum age for admission to work is not less than the age for the completion of compulsory schooling, is not less than 15 years or the minimum age provided by the country’s laws, whichever affords greater protection.